PrestaShop/prestashop.github.io/content/news/public-oss-demo/2026/upcoming-live-update-march-2026.md

 ![PrestaShop Project Live Update](/assets/images/live-update/liveupdate-banner-linkedin.png)

-We're kicking off the year with a special edition. [**Mikołaj Król**](https://www.linkedin.com/in/bitbager/), CEO of PrestaShop, and [**Olivier Binet**](https://www.linkedin.com/in/olivierbinet/), Managing Director, will be joining the Live Update together for the first time since PrestaShop's acquisition to answer your questions directly.
+We're kicking off the year with a special edition. [**Mikołaj Król**](https://www.linkedin.com/in/bitbager/), CEO of PrestaShop, [**Damian Murawski**](https://www.linkedin.com/in/damian-murawski/), COO, and [**Olivier Binet**](https://www.linkedin.com/in/olivierbinet/), Managing Director, will be joining the Live Update together for the first time since PrestaShop's acquisition to answer your questions directly.
 This is a great opportunity to hear from PrestaShop's leadership and share your thoughts with them.

 We'll also cover the latest project news, including the recent releases of **PrestaShop 9.1** and **PrestaShop 8.2.5**, and take a closer look at the upcoming **One Page Checkout** feature, which aims to simplify and speed up the buying experience for customers.